-There are two ways to look at life, one’s job search and the inevitable interviewing rejection each job seeker incurs: the first is to imagine the worst and be prone to depression when we encounter each roadblock and the second is to look at interviewing rejection as a temporary setback and to leverage that disappointment into action rather than stagnation.
+There are two ways to look at life, one’s job search and the inevitable interviewing rejection each job seeker incurs: the first is to imagine the worst and be prone to depression when we encounter each roadblock.
+The second is to look at interviewing rejection as a temporary setback and to leverage that disappointment into action rather than stagnation.

-It should come to no surprise as to which thought processes is more beneficial.
-Job seekers who think positively will interview more effectively, receive higher salaries and enjoy more career options.
-During their job search, optimists know that rejection will happen, though they also believe that rejection is one step closer to a successful outcome.
+It should come as no surprise as to which thought process is more beneficial.
+Job seekers who think positively will interview more effectively, receive higher salaries, and enjoy more career options.
+Optimists know that rejection will happen during their job search, though they also believe that rejection is one step closer to a successful outcome.

 Luckily, your thought process and fortunes can change.
 It just takes some practice.